 The five core goals are:

-The theme of the 2016 customer service week is Service Champions.
+Do you have Service Champions.
 It reminds us all that to do our best for our customers we much, lead by example, achieve success for the customer and exceed their expectations.

 Ask them for feedback, get their views and ideas, however wacky and off the wall, and let them know that their input is appreciated.